ROS-FE/fe-ros-docs/docs/tf_moveit/urdf.md

 ```
 What's going on?

 As we explained before, if we use a joint of a type different than `static`, we need another piece of information.
-That is, the value depending on the joint type.
+That is, the value of the joint motion status depending on the joint type.
 In our case we are dealing with `revolute` so we will need the angles for which the frame is turned around the joint.

-There is a available in ROS to help us with that.
+There is a handy tool available in ROS to help us with that.
 It's called the `joint_state_publisher`.
 This program will read the contents of the `/robot_description` parameter and publish "some" joint values.
 Let's try it out to see how it works.
 Open a new terminal and run the following command
 ```
 rosrun joint_state_publisher joint_state_publisher
 ```